 What is not rent controlled?

-New residential apartment buildings, condos or houses that were occupied for the first time as of November 15, 2018 are not rent controlled.
-Landlords can increase the rent year-to-year to whatever they want and they are not required to follow any guideline.
-They must however, wait 12 months before they can request an increase
+New residential apartment buildings, condos or houses that were occupied for the first time as of November 15, 2018, are not rent controlled.
+Landlords can increase the rent year-to-year to whatever they want and they are not required to follow any guidelines.
+They must, however, wait 12 months before they can request an increase.

 - apartment additions to existing buildings or houses